 What is Pressure – A Gaseous Definition

 Consider a sample of gas.
-In this sample of gas, there are many gas particles flying around in different directions, colliding off of each other and the walls of their container.
+In this sample of gas, there are many gas particles flying around in different directions, colliding with each other and the walls of their container.
 These collisions are what cause pressure.
 The collisions create a force on the wall of the container.

 Now, consider once more the entire sample of gas.
 Each particle bounces off of the walls exerting a degree of force.
 We can sum this force over the surface of the entire wall to get the equation .